 We already know that stuttering is linked with unbalanced brain activity, but the nitty-gritty of the underlying mechanisms remain unclear.
 But now, researchers offer new explanations about the brain’s role in stuttering.

 Stuttering is a speech impairment wherein the fluency of speech is affected, with the speaker often repeating the syllables or sounds of one word compulsively.
-Stuttering tends to set in during early childhood, and over 5 percent of children experience it.
+Stuttering tends to set in during early childhood, and over

-Stuttering usually goes away by adulthood, but it does persist in around 1 percent of the adult population and might lead to a decreased quality of life, depending on its severity.
+Stuttering usually goes away by adulthood, but it does persist in around 1 percent of the adult population and might lead to a decreased

 By comparing the brains of adults who stutter and those who don’t using MRI scans, scientists have observed that people whose speech is affected exhibit asymmetries in the brain regions responsible for verbal communication.